PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

 - In almost all the cases the padding values are zeros.
 - The general rule now,  if a matrix `nxn` is convolved with `fxf` filter/kernel and padding `p` give us `n+2p-f+1,n+2p-f+1` matrix.
 - If n = 6, f = 3, and p = 1 Then the output image will have `n+2p-f+1 = 6+2-3+1 = 6`.
 We maintain the size of the image.
-- Same convolutions is a convolution with a pad so that output size is the same as the input size.
+- **Same convolution** is a convolution with a pad so that output size is the same as the input size.
 Its given by the equation:

   ```
   P = (f-1) / 2